FrioNode/Bloombot/readme.md

 * MongoDB (cloud or local)
 * Redis (cloud or local)

-> Git is optional here — only needed if you’re cloning the repo.
+> Git is optional here — only needed if you’re cloning the repo. (some socceres downloads as zip)

 ### Install Dependencies